MatBar99/OpenX-Intern/README.md

 ### 0. Download repository

-There is need to install'git'.
+There is need to install 'git'.

 Run ``cmd`` then type ``cd`` in order to find place where repository should be installed.

 Next, download it by typing:

 ``
 git clone https://github.com/MatBar99/OpenX-Intern.git
 ``